dynamsoft-docs/document-normalizer-docs-js/programming/javascript/user-guide/index.md

                     resultItem.type ==
                     Dynamsoft.Core.EnumCapturedResultItemType.CRIT_DETECTED_QUAD
                 ) {
-                    // Check the confidence score of the found boundary if (resultItem.confidenceAsDocumentBoundary > 75) {
+                    // Check that the camera is stabilized by finding the document boundaries for 30 consecutive frames if (frameCount == 30) {
                         readyToAdjustBoundary = true;
                         confidentBoundaryPoints = resultItem.location.points;
                     }